secretbosscode/nzbidx/README.md

 `X-Download-Options: noopen`, `Permissions-Policy: interest-cohort=()`).
 Set `CORS_ORIGINS` to enable CORS for specific origins.

+### Request ID & tracing

-Each response also carries an `X-Request-ID` header.
-Clients may supply their own header (default `X-Request-ID`, configurable via `REQUEST_ID_HEADER`) to aid correlation.
+Each response carries an `X-Request-ID` header.
+Clients may supply their own identifier (default `X-Request-ID`, configurable via `REQUEST_ID_HEADER`) to aid correlation.
+Structured logs include this `request_id` field.

 Tracing is automatically enabled when `OTEL_EXPORTER_OTLP_ENDPOINT` is set.
 Override the service name with `OTEL_SERVICE_NAME`.

+### Circuit breaker behavior

+OpenSearch and Redis calls use a small circuit breaker with jittered retries.
+After repeated failures the breaker opens and search endpoints return empty responses while NZB retrieval returns HTTP 503.
+The circuit half-opens after `CB_RESET_SECONDS` allowing a probe to close it on success.
+Retry behaviour is tunable via `RETRY_MAX`, `RETRY_BASE_MS` and `RETRY_JITTER_MS`.

+### ILM & rollover

+An ILM policy and index template manage monthly OpenSearch indices.
+The template sets the `nzbidx-releases` write alias and rolls over after 30 days.
+Indices move to the warm phase after `ILM_WARM_DAYS` and are deleted after `ILM_DELETE_DAYS`.

 ## Newznab Categories and Adult Content